Revelation Prophecy

 So these 2 symbols show the kingship and deity of Christ, fullness of authority and fullness of power.

-This Lamb is none other than Jesus Christ, the Lamb of God.
+So this Lamb of course is none other than Jesus Christ, the Lamb of God.
 (John 1:29) When Jesus was depicted as thus, He was in His human state and going to the cross out of self-sacrificing love for man kind, to redeem them back from the clutches of sin.
 He gained the victory over the world and the prince of this world, (John 16:33, Matthew 4:8-9, John 14:30) death and the grave.
 (Revelation 1:18)

 Revelation 5:8-10And when he had taken the book, the four beasts and four and twenty elders fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints.
 9 And they sung a new song, saying, You are worthy to take the book, and to open the seals thereof: for you were slain, and have redeemed us to God by your blood out of every kindred, and tongue, and people, and nation; 10 And have made us unto our God kings and priests: and we shall reign on the earth.

-When he had taken the book... - When Jesus took the book from the Father, the four beasts and 24 elders fell down before Christ, which is an act of worship.
-(Revelation 4:10) Also it can show the importance of the book and heaven’s concern for the children of men.
+When he had taken the book - This is the point at which the heavenly host responds. (see notes on verse 7) When Jesus took the book from the Father, the four beasts and 24 elders fell down before Christ, which is an act of worship.
+(Revelation 4:10) Also it can show the importance of the book and heaven's concern for the children of men.

-Every one of them having harps - This shows that all will have the ability, in heaven, to worship God and give Him praise in the form of perfect music.
+Every one of them having harps - Greek kitharai, “lyres,” instruments often used to accompany singing, not harps.
+However, textual evidence attests the reading kithara, “a lyre”; that is, each elder held a lyre in his hand.
+Mention here of these instruments is natural, in connection with the hymn that is about to be sung. (verses 9-10) This also shows that all will have the ability in heaven, to worship God and give Him praise in the form of perfect music.
 Not a note will be out of tune.
 The melody will be sweet to the ears.

-They sung a new song - ‘They’, is a reference to the 24 elders as they are the ones that were redeemed from among men not the Cherubim.
+9. They - They, is a reference to the 24 elders and perhaps also the 4 beasts, (see below on “us”) as they are the ones that were redeemed from among men, not the Cherubim.

 So to it is with the 144,000 at the end of time.
 It will appear as if they are totally boxed in by the enemies of righteousness and facing total annihilation, but God will deliver them.
 The reason why they sing the song of the Lamb is that they have sacrificed all of self upon the altar, there is not a piece in their lives that is not surrendered to Christ, self has been crucified.
 When Christ was the Lamb of God He was going to Calvary as a sacrifice for the human race, and thus the 144,000 have this experience of sacrificing all.
 So a song is a symbol of an experience gone through.